 Common name : English oak

 Latin name: Quercus robur

-Vegetative characters: In pedunculate oak, a long peduncle attaches the acorns to the branch.
+Vegetative characters: In the pedunculate oak, a long peduncle attaches the acorns to the branch.
 The leaves are attached to the branch by a very very short petiole.
 This tree can reach up to 50m and live up to 1000 years.
-After maritime pine, this species is the most common tree in the user forest of Teste-de-Buch.
+After the maritime pine, this species constitutes the most common tree in the used forest of La Teste-de-Buch.
 This covers 3,800 hectares of ancient dunes.

-[in the boulder] It is not rare to find the earth turned over to its feet, it is the traces of a host of weight: the wild boar which loves acorns.
+It is not uncommon to find the earth turned over at its foot, these are the traces of a heavy host: the wild boar which loves acorns.

 The Pelvis between beach and ocean ...

 From its top of the beach to its green and blue waters, the Basin offers a range of landscapes with a thousand faces in which live an equally multiple, sometimes even exceptional, flora and fauna.